Pray for the peace of Jerusalem. Those who love you will prosper. Psalm 122:6

 Daniel’s Vision of a Mighty Man

-1 In the third year of Cyrus king of Persia a message was revealed to Daniel, whose name was called Belteshazzar; and that message was true: a great warfare.
-Daniel understood it; he had understanding of the vision.
+1 In the third year of Cyrus king of Persia a message was revealed to Daniel, who was called Belteshazzar.
+The message of a great warfare was true.
+Daniel understood it.
+He had understanding of the vision.

-2 In those days I, Daniel, was mourning three whole weeks.
+2 In those days I, Daniel, was mourning for three whole weeks.
 3 I ate no fine foods.
 No meat or wine came into my mouth.
-I did not anoint myself at all, until three whole weeks were fulfilled.
+I did not anoint myself at all, until three entire weeks were fulfilled.

 4 In the 24th day of the first month, as I was by the side of the great river, which is Hiddekel, 5 I looked up and there was a man clothed in linen, whose thighs were adorned with pure gold of Uphaz.
 6 His body also was like the beryl, and his face like the appearance of lightning, and his eyes like flaming torches.
 His arms and his feet were like burnished bronze.
 The voice from his words was like the voice of a multitude.

-7 I, Daniel, alone saw the vision; for the men who were with me did not see the vision; but a great terror fell on them, and they fled to hide themselves.
-8 So I was left alone, and saw this great vision.
-No strength remained in me; for my face grew deathly pale, and I had no strength.
+7 I, Daniel, alone saw the vision, for the men who were with me did not see the vision, but a great terror fell on them, and they fled to hide themselves.
+8 So I was left alone seeing this great vision.
+No strength remained in me, for my face grew deathly pale, and I had no strength.
 9 Yet I heard the voice from his words.
 When I heard the voice from his words, then I fell into a deep sleep on my face, with my face toward the ground.